Aluminum Alloy Casting

-We welcome the chance to engage with businesses of all sizes.
-We work with companies providing nonferrous casting.
-We’ve built our reputation as a leading, Midwest-based nonferrous alloy casting foundry specializing in castings for a wide assortment of industries, including transportation, infrastructure, outdoor sports and recreation, agriculture, automotive/racing, explosion/fireproof equipment, food, and hydraulics.
-We offer a full range of prototyping, sand casting, and permanent mold casting.
+We welcome the chance to engage with businesses of all sizes providing nonferrous casting.
+We’ve built our reputation as a leading, midwest-based nonferrous alloy casting foundry specializing in castings for a wide assortment of industries, including transportation, construction, infrastructure, utilities, outdoor sports and recreation, agriculture, automotive/racing, explosion/fireproof equipment, food, and hydraulics.
+We offer a full range of prototyping, sand mold casting, and permanent mold casting.

 We continually explore the possibilities of what alloy castings can achieve.
 As a result, our customer base grows as our list of capabilities and foundries grows.
 Our network of foundries includes Patriot Foundry & Castings of New Hampshire and Superior Aluminum Castings of Missouri.
 To ensure that we can meet and exceed our customers’ expectations, we frequently update and invest in our foundries, ensuring that our processes, machinery, and procedures are as innovative as possible.